chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

-#### Scaling stuff to reference  or merge together somewhere
+#todo/Low/Research

-- Talk about centralized systems in comparison to decentralized systems which is mostly covered here need to research more into
+- [ ] Talk about centralized systems in comparison to decentralized systems which is mostly covered here need to research more into

 ### Step 3: Wrap Up(3 - 5 minutes)